What does safe sex mean?

 2. Be open with your partner

-If you can’t talk to your partner about practising safe sex or agree on the form of birth control being used, you probably shouldn’t be having sex with them.
 Be open with your partner about what makes you feel comfortable and safe when it comes to sex.
-If they don’t respect how you feel, ditch them because there are plenty of other people who will.
+If they don’t respect how you feel, don't be afraid to ditch them and find somebody who will!

 3. Don't live by ‘just once’ can't hurt

-You shouldn't think that something won’t happen to you or you’ll probably be okay if you ‘just do it this one time’.
-You’ll never be able to tell whether someone has an STI by looking at them, so always use a condom, especially with a new partner.
+Unfortunately ‘just once' is enough for an unplanned pregnancy or catching an STI.
+You’ll never be able to tell whether someone has an STI by looking at them, so always use a condom - especially with a new partner.

 4. Don’t feel pressured into having sex

-If you’re feeling guilty or pressured into having sex with someone, get out of the situation as soon as possible.
+If you’re feeling guilty or pressured into having sex with someone, exit the situation as soon as possible.
 Sex should be a pleasurable experience for all individuals involved, and definitely not one-sided.

 5. Take charge of your sexual health